Beginning July 1st, there will be a 3% surcharge fee on all cards. ACH online bank payments don’t have a fee.

 Secure Your Future in Building Safety

-Demand for trained building safety professionals continues to grow across Washington State.
-Enrollment for the Fall 2026 intake begins May 4, 2026.
+Enrollment for Fall 2026 begins May 4, 2026.
 Classes begin September 8, 2026, and space is limited.

 Building Inspector Salary & Earnings Potential in Washington